< Updated 27JAN18 >

 - How do you ensure that my dog is not inadvertently being punished? – All of our staff, not just the trainers, receive extensive training on canine communication and body language and stress to ensure your dog is having a good time.
 It is our goal to have you and your dog love Green Acres!
 If we see that a dog is feeling anxious or stressed, we will let you know, and we will look for ways to help reduce their anxiety.

 - How will you know or how will I know if my dog is stressed during the training? – Our entire staff is trained to look for signs of stress so that we can prevent it.
 Additionally, we do extensive training on canine body language and communication with all employees.
 We will also cover some of this material in our training classes.
-If you read our blog, you can find information on this topic that you can use at home.
-To read Canine Behavior – Understanding, Identifying, and Coping with Canine Stress <Click Here>
+If you read my blog, you can find information on this topic that you can use at home.
+To read How Can I Tell When My Dog Is Anxious or Fearful? < Click Here > Even if you never take a class at Green Acres Kennel Shop, I strongly encourage you to read this article.

 - Which professional dog training associations are you a member of? – All members of the Green Acres team; customer service, groomers, pet care technicians, trainers, and managers are enrolled as members of the Pet Professional Guild (PPG) as soon as they complete their employee training.
-Green Acres’ owner Don Hanson is also a member of International Association of Animal Behavior Consultants (IAABC).
+Because of the PPG’s Guiding Principles and commitment to pet care that is free of pain, force, and fear, we believe it to be the most important of the organizations for pet care professionals.
+Green Acres’ owner Don Hanson is also a member of the International Association of Animal Behavior Consultants (IAABC).

 - Will you guarantee your training results? – We do not guarantee training results because quite simply we are dealing with a living, breathing, sentient being and in reality we cannot control all of the variables, including you and what you do at home.
 We are here to give you all of the support we can, but you live and work with your dog far more hours per week than we do, so you will have the greatest influence on how well your dog does with training.

 - How do you think a dog’s behavior should be addressed if the dog is growling or snapping at people or other dogs? – Safety for all the people and dogs in our classes is our first concern.
 If your dog has a history of growling and snapping at people, please let us know before you enroll in a group class, as that may cause your dog’s aggressive behavior to get worse.
 If your dog is growling or snapping at people outside of class, talk to your veterinarian and us as soon as possible.
-Growling is often the result of fear and it is something we can help you with through our behavior consulting services (FMI – click here).
-For more information on growling, read Canine Behavior – What Should I Do When My Dog Growls? <Click here>
+You may find this article at Don’s blog helpful – Help!
+My Dog is Aggressive, Reactive, Fearful, Anxious, etc. – What do I do? < Click to Read > For more information on growling, read Canine Behavior – What Should I Do When My Dog Growls? < Click here >

 Green Acres Kennel Shop Position Statement on Pet-Friendly, Force-Free Pet Care – http://www.greenacreskennel.com/blog/2006/02/01/no-pain-no-force-no-fear-green-acres-kennel-shop-position-statement-on-pet-friendly-force-free-pet-care/